 Patient education is key.

 For anxiety – Be sure to review non-pharmacologic approaches and enforce that, like any skill, they must be practiced when patients are feeling well to be most effective in crisis.
 Explain, in patient-friendly terms, why the current treatment is not ideal.
 I often use lightbulb analogies for patients.
 Anxiety is like a light on a dimmer switch.
 Benzodiazepines turn the dimmer all the way down, but after a few hours the dimmer switches directions and the anxiety comes back.
-With chronic use, the rebound anxiety comes back with a higher wattage bulb.
+With chronic use, rebound anxiety can become more severe (analogy: brighter lightbulb).
 Antidepressants work to very slowly dim the light of anxiety.
 The effects are so slow that you don’t notice day to day, but rather have to wait weeks to months to notice.
 Medications like gabapentin, pregabalin and hydroxyzine, have more rapid effect than antidepressants, but they still only dim the anxiety rather than totally shut it down like benzodiazepines.
 There is much less rebound anxiety with chronic use of these agents, although they still should be tapered off rather than abruptly stopped.
-With this description of medication effects, I have actually had “drug-seeking” patients ask the team to change their benzodiazepine to an alternative agent.
+With this description of medication effects, I have actually had “drug-seeking” patients ask the team to change their long-term benzodiazepine to an alternative agent.

 For pain - Determine source and nature of pain.
 It is really frustrating when a patient clearly has neuropathic pain and is only on narcotic analgesics.
 Again, it helps to explain how the medications work when explaining why medications are being changed.
 The dimmer switch analogy works for pain as well when comparing narcotic analgesics to other treatment options (gabapentin, antidepressants for neuropathic pain; acetaminophen +/- nonsteroidal anti-inflammatory agents for chronic pain; exercise for musculoskeletal pain).